Hackplayers/evil-winrm/README.md

 Based on the [Alamot]'s original code.

+Thanks to [3v4Si0N] for his awesome dll loader.

 ## Disclaimer & License
 This script is licensed under LGPLv3+.
 Direct link to [License](LICENSE).